-The Olmstead Subcabinet reviewed these amendments on December 17, 2018.
+The Olmstead Subcabinet will review these amendments on December 10, 2018.
 These draft potential amendments are being included with the Annual Report in accordance with the Court's February 22, 2016 Order (Doc.
 544).
 The Olmstead Subcabinet will begin obtaining public comment on these draft amendments on December 20, 2018 and these amendments are subject to change.